f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab6.rst

 -  Verify that the Squid Proxy is seeing decrypted traffic:

-   -  Start a Web Shell to **Service - ExpProxy** (Components > Service - ExpProxy > ACCESS > Web Shell)
+   -  Return to the **Ubuntu18.04 Services** Web Shell (**Components > Ubuntu18.04 Services > ACCESS > Web Shell**)

-   -  Type ``tail -f /var/log/squid3/access.log`` in the web console and hit Enter
+   -  Type the following command in the web console and hit Enter:

+         ``docker exec -it explicit-proxy tail -f /var/log/squid/access.log``

-   -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the Windows 10 Desktop and confirm that access is being logged.
+   -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the **Ubuntu18.04 Client** machine and confirm that access is being logged.
 You should see log entries of the URLs visited.

-   -  Visit a financial institution (ex. \https://www.chase.com) and verify that SSL Orchestrator is not intercepting by confirming that the verification is done by a trusted CA (ex.
+   -  Visit a financial institution (ex. \https://www.bankofamerica.com) and verify that SSL Orchestrator is not intercepting by confirming that the verification is done by a trusted CA (ex.
 Entrust, Inc.).
-If the traffic was intercepted the connection/certificate would have been verified by f5labs.com.
+If the traffic was intercepted the connection/certificate would have been verified by **f5labs.com**.
 Because you are bypassing **Financial Institutions** in the SSL Orchestrator Security Policy and this website is a financial institution, the origin server's public certificate is presented to the client.

    -  Confirm that the explicit proxy service is not seeing this bypassed (encrypted) traffic

 -  Verify that the Cisco Firepower TAP is seeing both intercepted and bypassed traffic:

-   -  Start a Web Shell to **Service - TAP** (Components > Service - TAP > ACCESS > Web Shell)
+   -  Return to the **Ubuntu18.04 Services** Web Shell (**Components > Ubuntu18.04 Services > ACCESS > Web Shell**)

    -  Type the following command to verify that traffic is being sent to the TAP service:

-         ``tcpdump -nnXi eth1 not arp and not icmp``
+         ``tcpdump -nnXi ens9 not arp and not icmp``

    -  Visit a financial institution website that is bypassed and verify that a copy of the traffic is seen on the TAP device